 Psychology has much to say about the impact of poverty on individuals.
 How does the stress of housing and food insecurity affect the family and children of those in poverty?
 Why are people resistant to supporting social programs that might result in a better life for those now living in poverty?
 This course will examine the problem through academic discussion and conversations with those living in and fighting poverty with the goal of creating a broader understanding of this social problem.
 Prerequisite: Sophia Program Social Science I.

 An introduction to clinical psychology as a helping profession, with a focus on interviewing skills and on facilitating the development of a supportive, nondirective relationship.
 Topics include: a client-oriented model of helping, identifying and clarifying problems, and formulating strategies for change.
 Prerequisites: PSYC 326 or permission of the instructor.

 Students receive supervised experience in a community setting and meet once a week as a group to discuss and evaluate their experiences and to relate them to topics in clinical psychology.
 Prerequisites: PSYC 481 and permission of the instructor.

-The student designs and conducts an empirical study on a problem of her choice and writes up her research in a standard research report format.
+The student designs and conducts an empirical study on a problem of their choice and writes up their research in a standard research report format.
 Prerequisites: PSYC 156 and PSYC 324, submission of an acceptable proposal prior to registration, and permission of the instructor.
 May be repeated for a maximum of six hours.

 This course is designed to give students hands- on experience in psychology.
 Before the start of the semester, students are expected to already be placed in a pre-approved internship in psychology; this course will run in conjunction with that experience.
-Students will use this course to reflect on their internship experience in real time, work through any problems or difficulties as they arise, and provide feedback to one another on professional skills, such as communication and CV writing.
+Students will use this course to reflect on their internship experience in real time, work through any problems or difficulties as they arise, and obtain feedback on professional skills.
 Credits will be determined by number of hours worked at the internship site.
 May be repeated.